-As a marketing professional, you will no doubt be used to AB testing; where you take a group of people and divide them into two (or more) groups to test any aspect of a marketing campaign.
+As a marketing professional, you will no doubt be used to A/B testing: You take a group of people and divide them into two (or more) groups to test any aspect of a marketing campaign.
 Your control group will experience Version A and the test groups will see a variation of that.

-In the referral marketing arena, this enables you to test any aspect of your refer-a-friend programme.
-Discount type, discount amount and creative being just a few of the elements to test.
+When you combine this approach with referral marketing software, it enables you to test any aspect of your refer-a-friend programme.
+Discount type, discount amount and content are just a few of the elements to experiment with.

-3 key ingredients of an AB testing platform
+Key features of an effective A/B testing platform

-For true AB testing, the campaign for the Control and the Test segments must take place at the same time.
-This ensures that external factors, such as weather, economics or seasonal factors do not distort the results.
+For true A/B testing, the campaign for the Control and the Test segments must take place at the same time.
+This ensures that external factors, such as weather, the changing economy or time of year do not distort the results.

-The risk of running one referral offer and then testing a different variant at a later date is that the groups may be unrepresentative of your normal traffic and skew your results.
+If you run one referral offer and then test a different variant at a later date, you risk attracting groups that may be unrepresentative of your normal traffic and skewing your results.

-AB testing by cohort brings together the benefits of both strategies.
-Each cohort receives a different test but within each cohort everyone has a consistent experience in terms of incentives and creative, even over long buying cycles.
+A/B testing by cohort, or customer segment, brings together the benefits of both strategies.
+Each cohort receives a different test but within each cohort, everyone has a consistent experience in terms of incentives and content, even over long buying cycles.

 Why is this so important for marketers?